sl-solution/InMemoryDatasets.jl/docs/src/man/joins.md

 The `closejoin!` function does a close join in-place.

 A tolerance for finding close matches can be passed via the `tol` keyword argument, and for the situations where the exact match is not allowed, user can pass `allow_exact_match = false`.

+`closejoin/!` support `method = :hash` however, for the last key column it uses the sorting method to find the closest match.

 ### Examples